The Grampians Thryptomene

 - Position – Full sun to part shade.

-- Foliage – Mid green, small leaves held on the stems.
+- Foliage – Mid green, small rounded leaves held on the stems.
 Foliage is aromatic and releases fragrance with brushed.

 - Flowering time – winter to spring.